Israelitisches Familienblatt: History and characteristics

-Later confronted with growing anti-Semitism the Familienblatt worked towards resolving and enlightening as to Jewish matters.
+Later confronted with growing antisemitism the Familienblatt worked towards resolving and enlightening as to Jewish matters.
 Carlebach had unveiled that Joseph Goebbels, who so vehemently defamed Jews and their alleged detrimental influence, had studied with Jewish professors, to whom he owed his scholarship at that time.
 In the beginning of the 1930s the general atmosphere grew more aggressive.
 In November 1932 to January 1933 the Familienblatt published a series named 'Sowjetjudäa' (Soviet Judea) on Jewish life under communist reign, a report written by Carlebach on his journey through the USSR in summer 1932.
 He came to the conclusion that there were neither the possibilities nor an adequate milieu for a genuine Jewish life.

 Albert Einstein occasionally brought the Sowjetjudäa series up for discussions, so that they had a much broader response than usual.
 Especially adversaries of Hitler, who relied on the USSR and who naïvely or willfully downplayed the crimes there, were incited to give thought to his arguments or to be angry with Carlebach.
 "The articles brought forth a flurry of anonymous threatening letters and a vile pamphlet attack upon him from Hamburg's 'Jewish Workers' Study Group'."
 The camouflage name of this group (in German: Arbeitsgemeinschaft jüdischer Werktätiger, Hamburg) aimed at disguising the harassing of Carlebach, the avowed Jew, by the Young Communist League of Germany, Hamburg branch.

 On the night of 3 January 1933 the harassment culminated in an assassination attempt.
 A gunshot cut through his hat, barely missing him.
 Carlebach fell over, got concussed and lost consciousness.
 The police found him later senseless.
 Israelitisches Familienblatt offered a reward of 2,000 Reichsmarks for the capture of the person who did it.
 By February he had recovered so far that he could resume his work for the Familienblatt.

-In January 1933, the Familienblatt still assumed, that the German citizenry in its majority would refuse anti-Semitism.
+In January 1933, the Familienblatt still assumed that the German citizenry in its majority would refuse antisemitism.
 On 30 January 1933 Paul von Hindenburg appointed Hitler, only since recently German after his seventh attempt to get naturalised finally succeeded on 25 February 1932, chancellor of a coalition government of right-wing forces.
-On 2 February the Familienblatt declared, that it can hardly stand the idea, that an outspoken anti-Semite is appointed head of government, and expressed its hope, that once in office the anti-Semitic movement of National Socialism will have to come to terms.
+On 2 February, the Familienblatt declared its dismay that an outspoken antisemite was appointed head of government, and expressed its hope that once in office the antisemitic movement of National Socialism would have to come to terms.